alpersonalwebsite/react/08_redux.md

 <!-- TODO: add example for store.replaceReducer(reducer) --->

-IMPORTANT: In Redux (as in React or programming in general) you don´t duplicate data.
+IMPORTANT: In Redux (as in React or programming in general) you don't duplicate data.
 Remember that you have `one Source of Truth`: the Store.
 Also, put special attention to the shape of the Store...
 Try to keep it as simple and shallow as you can obviating complex nested structures.

 ---